 3. Next, click Use this Video and Use this Presentation when you're ready to continue

 Synchronizing the Video and PDF Slides

 Once you have uploaded your video and PDF slide, you can synchronize the mashup lecture with the Text Editor.
 Add the slide and time in the format of the slide’s number, and the time you want it to appear in the video.
-For example 1, 0 means that the first slide in the presentation will appear when the video starts.
-If you want the second slide to appear at say, the 20 second mark, then you would enter 2, 20.
-If you enter 6, 420, the sixth slide in the presentation will appear at the 8 minute mark (420 seconds).
+Please note that the first slide must appear at the beginning of the lecture.
+Accordingly, 1, 0 must be entered for the first PDF slide.
+If you want the second slide to appear at say, the 20-second mark, then you would enter 2, 20.
+If you enter 6, 420, the sixth slide in the presentation will appear at the 8-minute mark (420 seconds).

 You can also use hh:mm:ss format (2:05) to time the appearance of the slides.